pritishmishra/grade-api-test/readme.md

       in the top left corner of the window).
       - where it says "Main class", type `app.gui.Application`.

 10. In that field, type the text you copied from `environment_variables` when you sign up an account.
-Your `api_token` should also be variable in `username.txt`.
+Your `token` should also be variable in `username.txt`.
-Example: `api_token=6SgDAt8XpnQYTDPt4vHcPCCKJ2ppLg1C`.
+Example: `token=6SgDAt8XpnQYTDPt4vHcPCCKJ2ppLg1C`.
 11. Click `Apply` and then `OK`.
-12. Now, rerun the program and you should see your `api_token` displayed.
+12. Now, rerun the program and you should see your `token` displayed.
 13. Enter a valid grade for `207` in the `Log a Grade` menu.
 You should see a popup telling you that your grade was successfully entered.
 You can then check your grade by using the `Get a Grade` menu and specifying your username and `207` for the course.